-Employees are an important pillar in avoiding conflicts of interest.
-All employees of Deutsche Hypoare obliged to use their full expertise in providing their services with the utmost care and conscientious ness.
-In the event of unavoidable conflicts of interest, which may arise due to differences in knowledge between the customer and the Bank, care is taken to ensure the transparent handling of customer requests while acting in the best interests of the customer to the appropriate extent.
+Employeesareanimportantpillarinavoidingconflictsofinterest.AllemployeesofDeutscheHypoareobliged to use their full expert is ein providing their services with the utmost care and conscient iousness.
+In the event of the constant of the counavoidable conflicts of interest, which may arise due to differences in knowledge between the customer and the Bank, care is taken to ensure the transparent handling of customer requests while acting in the best interests of the customer to the appropriate extent.
 In this context, the compliance departments ensure that recommendations by employees are submitted honestly, fairly and in accordance with all statutory provisions in conjunction with appropriate information about risks.